dovanquyet/dovanquyet.github.io/_pages/about.md

 1. 📜 **Instruction following capability**: evaluating AI models under the extreme loads of instructions, which resembles the need in AI alignment or agentic AI.
 1. ✨ **Creative reasoning**: training models to efficiently and creatively solve complex tasks.
-1. 💾 **Self-learned agent with memory**: applying different types of memory---working, short-term, and long-term---into agentic systems to enable *learning from doing* and *long-context processing*.
+1. 💾 **Self-learned agents with memory**: applying different types of memory---working, short-term, and long-term---into agentic systems to enable *learning from doing* and *long-context processing*.
 <!-- 1. **Neuro-symbolic reasoning system**: learning both system-1 and sytem-2 reasoning capability in an efficient way and within a model by combining neural and symbolic modules. -->
 <!-- 1. **Automatic evaluation**: developing techniques to enhance automatic evaluation of AI-generated data is key for future AI development. -->